Bailey-Moir/vault/Math/Discrete/Set Theory/Universal Set.md

   - discrete
 ---
 $$U$$
-The *universal set* is the [[Sets|set]] of all things that we are interest in.
+The *universal set* is the [[Sets|set]] of all things that we are interested in.
 This is sometimes explicitly defined, but often inferred.